Mellen Manor

 Appropriate Vaccine Usage

-This indicates the percent of patients that have received the pneumonia and flu vaccines.
+This tells you the percent of residents who received the pneumonia and flu vaccines.
 Higher vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-This tells you the percent of patients that needed more assistance with activities of daily living over time.
-Higher levels of dependence on staff for assistance with activities of daily living may indicate the deterioration of a resident's well-being.
+This indicates the percentage of patients who required increased assistance with activities of daily living over time.
+Higher levels of needing for assistance with ADL's could indicate deterioration of a resident's well-being.

 Ability to Keep Residents Mobile